jtongchenzip/wp1101/hw3/README.md

 ## What I've done
 1. All the basic requirements
 2. All the Advance requirements
-3. Always shows all items after entering a new one.
+3. Always shows all the items after entering a new one.
 4. Reset the placeholder to `What needs to be done?` after entering a new item.

 ## Known Bugs
-1. Haven't discovered and bug for now
+1. Haven't discovered any bug for now